 Please note that deleting downloaded attachments with MacMaster won't remove the files from mail server and you can redownload the files anytime you want.

-Choose Junk Files and click Scan.
-After Scanning, tick Mail Junk and click Clean.
+Choose Mail Trash and click Scan.
+After Scanning, tick Mail Junk or Mail Attachments to check.

 You can also use the software to clean system caches, application cache, large old files, and more.